 For more information on the five marks, see work from our friends at CTBI (one of the resources under the heading ‘Mission’).

 - Find a range of topical mission pages, ranging from food to sport, social action to unity movements, and elderly people to racial justice.

 - Read the latest mission news and stories.

-- Find out more about CTE’s Mission Co-ordinating Groups for evangelisation, rural and urban settings, new housing contexts, mission research and Christian Youth Work
+- Find out more about CTE’s Mission Co-ordinating Groups for evangelisation, urban settings, new housing contexts, mission research and Christian Youth Work

 - View our mission research library, bringing together a range of MA and PhD theses focusing on mission and evangelism.